 Trade monitoring

-Trade Policy Review: Guyana 2022
+Trade Policy Review: Panama 2022

 “Trade Policy Reviews" analyse the trade policies and practices of each member of the WTO.
 The reviews consist of three parts: an independent report by the WTO Secretariat a report by the government and the concluding remarks by the Chair of the WTO’s Trade Policy Review Body.
 The opening section - "key trade facts" - provides a visual overview of the WTO member's major exports/imports main export destinations origins for its imports and other key data.
-This edition looks into the trade practices of Guyana.
+This edition looks into the trade practices of Panama.

 Introduction